Code-Institute-Submissions/discover-north-yorks/README.md

 1. [Font Awesome](https://fontawesome.com/) - was used to apply social media icons on the webpage footer and icons for the webpage 'contact details' in the contact section.
 1. [Hover.css](https://ianlunn.github.io/Hover/) - was used on my navigation bar links and social media links.
 This changes colour of the link when hovered over.
 1. [jQuery](https://jquery.com/) was used to stop the contact increasing fully on a larger screen and helped with marker interaction on the Google Maps API.
+1. [Autoprefixer](https://autoprefixer.github.io/) was used to add web prefixes to the css in order for it to render properly on all browsers.
 1. [Git](https://git-scm.com/) - was used for version control.
 It was through the terminal Gitpod in which code was committed and pushed to GitHub.
 1. [GitHub](https://github.com/) - was used to store the project pushed from Git.